 The research team of professors and students seek to identify new and improved ways of responding to youthful offending through a data-driven lens that helps implement evidence-based programs and policies in juvenile justice.
 The Director of Research for the TYJI, Dr. Danielle Cooper, heads the team of research undergraduate, graduate, and PhD students.
 The team works on research projects for JJPOC and agencies outside of JJPOC.
 Our students provide research that focuses on juvenile justice matters with a goal of identifying opportunities for policy change.

-In accomplishing this goal, the Director of Research has attended monthly JJPOC meetings, monthly workgroups and sub-workgroup meetings, as necessary, and held weekly research team meetings with the students.
+The Director of Research has attended monthly JJPOC meetings, monthly workgroups and sub-workgroup meetings, as necessary, and held weekly research team meetings with the students.
 The two primary focus areas for the research team are:

 - Research and evaluation that inform policy, planning, development, and implementation in order to elevate evidence based practices and programs for youth involved in the juvenile and criminal justice system.